LungeloMageba/User-taxi-booking-app/README.md

 - Calculate fare amount according to vehicle type
   - calculate fare amount from origin to destination(per minutes & per kilometer)
+  - Calculate fare amount from origin to destination on basis of vehicle type

+- Save ride requests to database and remove ride requests from database

+- Users pay fare amount and user rate the driver or trip experience

+- User's Trips history
+ - filter out and display trips which are fully completed